xander-doom/haml-hero/README.md

 Linter warnings and errors highlight the entire line instead of just the offending code.
 This is [an issue with `haml-lint`](https://github.com/sds/haml-lint/issues/274), and won't be fixed.

-Filter blocks (:ruby, :markdown) may not terminate correctly if there is trailing whitespace on the line they should end on.
+Filter blocks (:ruby, :markdown) may not terminate correctly if there is trailing whitespace on the line after the end of the block.

+`Format Document` saves document when `formatInBackground` is `true`.
+It's more common in other linters for `Format Document` to format without saving.
+It's surprisingly difficult to determine whether formatting was triggered via command or on save.
+This is a low priority and probably won't be fixed.
+If this is an issue for you, disable `formatInBackground`.

 Please report additional issues on the [GitHub repository](https://github.com/yourusername/haml-hero).